ethstorage/es-node/ethstorage/archiver/spec.md

 - If the performance is proven to be a problem, we may need to add a local cache/prefetch layer to save the metadata.
 - If the blob transaction hashes are required, they can also be retrieved through standard JSON-RPC API.

-# Conclusion

-Given the complexity of Solution 1, which requires modifications to some key components of es-node, including the downloader and sync processes, Solution 2 is simpler and more straightforward, making it the preferred choice for implementation.